by Wayne Bednersh

 on March 29, 1989, but this spoon was made about 90 years prior.

-Generic totem pole.
-More totem poles can be seen in that exhibit
+More totem poles may be seen by

 Alaskan spoon honoring the musk ox